8 Best FREE Things to Do in London in 2025

 Onefam Notting Hill

-Honestly, London just doesn’t do hostels well.
-For the most part, they’re not much more than over-priced dungeons.
-I love Onefam Notting Hill because it is social and vibrant, with outdoor space to hang out, clean bathrooms and a variety of dorm room options.
+Honestly, London just isn’t great at hostels.
+Most of them are not much more than over-priced dungeons.
+I like Onefam Notting Hill because it is social and vibrant, with outdoor space to hang out, clean bathrooms and a variety of dorm room options.
 They run social events every single night.
-I love that it’s located near Hyde Park (love me a park) and Portobello Markets.
-It’s 7 minutes walk to Bayswater station, which is part of the Circle tube line.
-Check availability or see other options.
+I love that it’s close to Hyde Park (love me a park) and Portobello Markets.
+It’s also a 7 minute walk to Bayswater station, which is part of the Circle tube line.
+Check it out or see other options.

 $$ Hotel $$